 We are experimental social psychologists who seek to better understand, document, and confront racism.
 For a sense of past research projects in the lab, please see the Publications page.
 Current lab research projects include:

-- Racism as trauma: the psychological, physiological, and neural consequences of experiencing discrimination
+- Racism as trauma: the psychological, physiological, and neural consequences of experiences with discrimination (recently funded by the NIH Director’s Transformative Research Award)

 We study interpersonal and contextual influences on racially biased perception, judgment, and behavior.
 We study how people communicate, think, and interact in interracial contexts.